 … keep thy household the Church in continual godliness; that through thy protection it may be free from all adversities, and devoutly given to serve thee in good works, to the glory of thy Name …

-Which brings us to the point of the Gospel, in which Christ tells Peter about forgiveness and how we must be ever patient with our fellow humans, and if they are repentant grant them that forgiveness, no matter how many times they might err and vex us.
-It doesn’t matter if we want to or not, if they are repentant then we must forgive them, regardless of how we want to do otherwise.
-If they are truly sorry for their sins, then God will forgive them, so must we forgive.
-For if we hold the evil of non-forgiveness in our hearts, it is to our own detriment.
-Forgiveness not only helps the person being forgiven, it helps the forgive, for if we do not forgive, then the grudge will wear us down over time and it will only hurt our souls.
+Which brings us to the point of the Gospel, in which Christ tells Peter about forgiveness and how we must be ever patient with our fellow humans, and if they are repentant, grant them that forgiveness, no matter how many times they might err and vex us.
+It doesn’t matter if we want to or not, if they are truly repentant then we must forgive them, regardless of how we want to do otherwise.
+This is important as if we hold the evil of non-forgiveness in our hearts, it is to our own detriment.
+We would not be following the words of the collect of staying in godliness if we were to not forgive.
+For as God forgives, so must we forgive those who are truly sorry.

 Holding non-forgiveness in our hearts is as bad for us as holding a grudge against an individual.
 It acts like a very slow acting poison.
-In the long term it can turn our soul from a bright light to a dark as black soul if left unchecked.
-This is why Jesus consuls us to never let the sun go down on our anger.
-If we hold non-forgiveness against an individual that is clearly penitent, then we are not acting like a Christian, but like our old unsaved selves.
-So, we need to let go of our anger and be able to forgive somebody regardless if we like them or not.
+In the long term it can turn our soul from a bright light to a black soul if left unchecked.
+This is why Jesus councils us to never let the sun go down on our anger.
+If we hold non-forgiveness against an individual who is clearly penitent, then we are not acting like a Christian, but like our old unsaved selves.
+So, we need to let go of our anger and forgive others regardless if we like them or not.
 We should do unto others as we would like them to do to us, if the roles were reversed.

 We can only forgive those sins against us, for those that are against God, only God can forgive.
-We cannot forgive those, it is only in God’s jurisdiction that He can forgive them.
+Contrary to the belief of the Roman Catholics, priests do not have this power.
+We can only pronounce God’s forgiveness.
+We don’t have God’s power of forgiving, is God doing the actual action of forgiveness, but it falls upon us to tell people about it.
 When one sins against a fellow creature, they sin against God also.
 When we say we forgive them, we are not forgiving them ourselves only, but informing them God has forgiven them for their sins.
 Remember, we can forgive them for personal trespasses against us, but through God’s power, only He can grant absolution of our sins, not us.
-I do not see anywhere in Scripture where Christ tells Peter humans have the power to forgive sins, as the Roman Catholics claim they have, but rather God must forgive sins, but we can tell others God has forgiven them.
-In the concept of priests not having special powers, this is one of those powers we do not have.
-We can only pronounce God’s forgiveness.
-We don’t have God’s power of forgiving, is God doing the actual acting of forgiveness, but it falls upon us to tell people about it.
+Nowhere in Scripture does Christ tell Peter humans have the power to forgive sins, as the Roman Catholics claim they have, but rather God must forgive sins, but we can tell others God has forgiven them.

 The parable illustrates what happens to those who are forgiven, but yet turn around and do not forgive their neighbor (in this case, a debtee) for their sins and have thus abused their forgiveness from Our Lord.
-If we follow this person’s path, we will find ourselves in a poor spot in eternal life.
+If we follow this person’s path, we will find ourselves in a poor spot in eternal life; not only the eternal life, but our temporary life here on earth would be made more miserable by our abusing of the forgiveness.
 Let us not be like that fellow, but let us forgive our neighbor, if he is truly sorry and willing to repent and re-start the friendship, and turning a new leaf so to speak.

 If God has been so good to forgive us, why should we not inform others God can and will forgive them of any sins against Him or us for that matter?
 It would be truly selfish not to do so and to go against what He has commanded us to do, in spreading the Word to all nations.
 This is why the Gospel is called the Good News, because God has forgiven us for our sins and sent His Son to die for us, that we might have eternal life instead of eternal damnation.
 This is the ultimate forgiveness, accounting us as perfect, when we are anything but.